spiral/docs/components/debug.md

 ],
 ```

-As you can see you are able to assing handler to specific channels and log levels, hovewer this way has some limitations - all used handlers must implement instance of `HandlerInterface` in order to be properly created and configured:
+As you can see you are able to assing handler to specific channels and log levels, however this way has some limitations - all used handlers must implement instance of `HandlerInterface` in order to be properly created and configured:

 ```php
 interface HandlerInterface